desertbit/glue/README.md

 socket.onMessage(f);

 // on binds event functions to events.
-// This function is equivalent to jQuery's on method.
+// This function is equivalent to jQuery's on method syntax.
 // Following events are available:
 //  - "connected"
 //  - "connecting"